Skip to content

 The ledger shows a negative balance for a customer.
 Is that possible?
 Yes.
 It means you have received more money from the customer than the total of their invoices — an overpayment or advance.
 You may want to apply the excess as a credit against their next invoice.

-How do I print or share the ledger statement with a party?
 Export the ledger as CSV and format it in a spreadsheet tool (Excel or Google Sheets) before sharing.
 PDF export of the ledger statement is not currently supported in the app.